 - Nlayer is the total number of higher priority NR carrier frequencies broadcasted in system information,

-- Tdetect,NR_Intra refers to HST intra-frequency cell detection delay in IDLE/INACTIVE mode defined table 4.2.2.3-2,
+- Tdetect,NR_Intra refers to enhanced intra-frequency cell detection delay in IDLE/INACTIVE mode defined table 4.2E.2.3-2,

-- Tdetect,NR_Inter refers to HST inter-frequency cell detection delay in IDLE/INACTIVE mode defined table 4.2.2.4-2.
+- Tdetect,NR_Inter refers to enhanced inter-frequency cell detection delay in IDLE/INACTIVE mode defined table 4.2E.2.4-2.

 The requirements in this clause apply provided that the number of SMTCs for any inter-frequency carrier does not exceed the values indicated by parallelSMTC-r17, otherwise UE may select one or subset of all the configured SMTCs sequentially until all of the SMTCs can be measured, the selection of SMTCs to be used is up to UE implementation, and longer measurement delay than the corresponding measurement period specified in tables 4.2C.2.4-1 (with FR1), table 4.2E.2.4-1 and table 4.2C.2.4-2 is expected.